Movement Worker. Public Health Researcher.

-For over 10 years, she has worked with healthcare professionals at the University of California, San Francisco and Stanford to promote positive health and biopsychosocial outcomes for communities affected by poverty, incarceration, gentrification, violence, substance use, and mental illness.
+For over 10 years, she has worked with healthcare professionals at the University of California, San Francisco and Stanford to promote positive health and biopsychosocial outcomes for communities affected by systems of oppression surrounding incarceration, gentrification, poverty, violence, substance use, and mental health conditions.
 She has consulted numerous researchers in implementing sound research from inception to dissemination.

 As a child, Jacqueline uncovered her love for poetry and performing arts, and uses these platforms to speak truth to power while embracing a relentless spirit that fearlessly bathes in courage and vulnerability, which are needed to convey the full spectrum of human emotions—from love and loss, pain and triumph, and imagination and exploration.
 She has performed poetry alongside renown poets and musicians.
 For over five years, Jacqueline began acting professionally—acquiring lead roles in various feature and short films as well as commercial and print work.
 She has been recognized nationally in acclaimed film competitions and festivals—as she immerses herself to bring justice to each role and plot of a story—behind camera or on stage.